johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 240.0
        :values: >0.0

-    Maximum width of the node text in points.
-If the full text does not fit into a single line having this width, the text will be broken into multiple lines and it will be aligned according to the value of the *textAlign* property.
+    Maximum width of the node text.
+If the whole text cannot fit into a single line of this width, the text will be broken into multiple lines and it will be aligned according to the value of the *textAlign* property.

 .. property:: textPadX